soniarodriguez/scala-for-java-devs/README.md

     def expectedFailedFuture(exception: Throwable): Future[Int]
   ```

-3. Create a future that will return a product name after 100ms
+3. Create a future that will return a product name from syncService
   ```
     def getProduct(product: String): Future[String]
   ```

-4. Create a future that will return a price after 100ms
+4. Create a future that will return a price from syncService
   ```
     def getPrice(price: Float): Future[Float]
   ```